A proof of concept (PoC) is a general term for providing logical proof that it’s actually possible to develop. The purpose of PoC is to:

-- validate a concept that is supposed to be developed
+- Validate a concept that is supposed to be developed.

-- explore different solutions that could essentially bring the idea into life
+- Explore different solutions that could essentially bring the idea into life.

 What is a Proof of Concept (PoC)?

-Ok, let's start with PoC meaning.
-Proof of concept is a demonstration of the practical feasibility of an idea to prove that the method, idea, or technology works.
+It’s demonstration of the practical feasibility of an idea to prove that the method, idea, or technology works.

 Only critical functions are being tested, and the result may not be used in further development.
 Since the PoC’s goal is to make sure that the concept works in a short time, minor aspects can be omitted.
 In such cases, after getting the green light at the PoC stage, the team can start writing the project from scratch.

-- certain risks, including security threats;
+- certain risks, including security threats

-- high complexity of projects;
+- high complexity of projects

-- a shortage of qualified personnel;
+- a shortage of qualified personnel

 This means that before starting a project, you need to make sure that the solution works.
 And the costs and risks are proportionate to the business result.